How A Theory Of Crime And Policing Was Born, And Went Terribly Wrong

 The story of broken windows is a story of our fascination with easy fixes and seductive theories.
 Once an idea like that takes hold, it's nearly impossible to get the genie back in the bottle.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt and Renee Klahr.
+The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Renee Klahr and Rhaina Cohen.
 Our supervising producer is Tara Boyle.
 You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.